-You must not throw any damaged items out: the insurer may call an expert to visit and assess the validity of the claim.
+Proof: You must not throw any damaged items out: the insurer may call an expert to visit and assess the validity of the claim.
 If you need to carry out any urgent repairs or cleaning, you should take photos first.
 You will need to supply a description of the damage, a list of all the lost or damaged items and proof of ownership and their value (receipts and photographs).
 It is advisable to take photos of contents and email them to yourself or store them online.
-Make sure the objects are clearly visible; get yourself in the photo to show ownership and fix the date by holding a copy of The Connexion.
+Make sure the objects are clearly visible; get yourself in the photo to show ownership and fix the date by holding a copy of The Connexion or a local newspaper.
 If you are burgled, insurers want proof of ownership: if you do not have receipts then photos are a fall-back.

 Tips for Second Homes